TomaskoxD/Express.js_api/README.md

 - `DELETE api/teachers/:id` - Delete a teacher by id
 - `DELETE api/teachers` - Delete all teachers

+Students
+- `POST api/students` - Create a new student
+- `GET api/students` - Get all students
+- `GET api/students/:id` - Get a student by id
+- `PUT api/students/:id` - Update a student by id
+- `DELETE api/students/:id` - Delete a student by id
+- `DELETE api/students` - Delete all students

 Tutorials
 - `POST api/tutorials` - Create a new tutorial
 - `GET api/tutorials` - Get all tutorials